Hadnott History, Family Crest & Coats of Arms

 The first record of the place name was found in the Domesday Book of 1086 where it was listed as Odenet.

 "The Hodnets, or Hodnetts, derive their name from the Shropshire parish of Hodnet.
 During the 13th century there was a powerful family in the county that took the name of De Hodenet from either the manor or the parish of the name."

 Early History of the Hadnott family

-Another 239 words (17 lines of text) covering the years 1116 and 1237 are included under the topic Early Hadnott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hadnott research.
+Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Hadnott History in all our PDF Extended History products and printed products wherever possible.

 Hadnott Spelling Variations